-Create an educational poster, notebook or display about any manual activity or on any weather and climate topic of choice that is age/grade appropriate.
+Create an educational poster, notebook or display about any weather and climate topic of choice that is age/ grade appropriate.

-Create an educational poster, notebook or display about any manual activity or on any weather and climate topic of choice that is age/grade appropriate.
+Create an educational poster, notebook or display about any weather and climate topic of choice that is age/ grade appropriate.

-Create an educational poster, notebook or display about any manual activity or on any weather and climate topic of choice that is age/grade appropriate.
-Youth can also design and complete an independent study Activity.
+Create an educational poster, notebook or display about any weather and climate topic of choice that is age/ grade appropriate.
+Youth can also design and complete an independent study activity.